M-80 (explosive): Fake M-80

 Many firecrackers sold legally in the United States to consumers have names and appearances intended to mimic the "M-80", such as for example "M-80 Firecracker", "M-8000", or "M-##" (where ## is a number).
 Those differ significantly from the actual "M-80" as they are subject to the regulations with regard to the sale of explosives and fireworks to the general public.
-These firecrackers most commonly have a small capsule with up to 50 mg of powder and a fuse in it.
+These firecrackers most commonly have a small capsule with up to 50 milligrams of powder (30 milligrams is most common), in contrast with the 5200 milligrams (5.2 g) that real M-80s contain, and a fuse in it.
 Surrounding the capsule is plaster or a similar material, and finally a red tube and two plastic endcaps.
 Because of the size of these firecrackers, buyers are occasionally deceived into thinking that the entire tube is full.
 Also the fuse, at times, protrudes from the ends of these firecrackers, as opposed to the middle of the tube in real M-80s.
-Genuine M-80s have paper endcaps, and contain 50–60 times more powder.
+Genuine M-80s have paper endcaps, and contain slightly more powder.

 Contrary to urban legend, an M-80 that contains 3,000 mg of powder is not equivalent to a quarter-stick of dynamite.
 Dynamite generally contains a stable nitroglycerin-based high explosive, whereas M-80s or any other kind of firecracker contain a low explosive powder, like flash powder or black powder.

 Accidents

 Cases of documented injuries and accidents accompanied civilian M-80 use during the 1950s and 1960s, and still occur, as M-80s are still produced and sold to the public.
 There have been documented cases of users losing their fingers or hands.

-During a July 8, 1976, Richmond Coliseum KISS concert, a fan threw an M-80 onto the stage, leaving drummer Peter Criss with partial hearing loss for the remainder of the night.
+On July 8, 1976, during a Richmond Coliseum KISS concert, a fan threw an M-80 onto the stage, leaving drummer Peter Criss with partial hearing loss for the remainder of the night.